The general government transactions information system (SIOPE)

 Vai alla versione italiana Site Search

-The general government transactions information system (Sistema informativo delle operazioni degli enti pubblici, SIOPE) records payments and receipts of general government treasuries electronically.
-The SIOPE was created jointly by the State Accounting Office, the Bank of Italy, Istat and the banking community, pursuant to Law 289/2002, Article 28.
-The system is governed by Law 196/2009, Article 14, paragraphs 6-11.
-SIOPE is managed by the Bank of Italy under a convention of 31 March 2003.
+The general government transactions information system (Sistema informativo delle operazioni degli enti pubblici, SIOPE) records information on payments made and received by general government departments.
+SIOPE was created jointly by the State General Accounting Department, the Bank of Italy (the Bank), ISTAT and the banking community, pursuant to Article 28 of Law 289/2002.
+The system is governed by Article 14(6-11) of Law 196/2009.
+SIOPE is managed by the Bank under the Agreement of 31 March 2003, which was amended in 2019 to include the activities associated with the development and operation of the SIOPE+ platform.

-2. by using a single code for types of entity, overcoming the differences among the accounting systems used by the various parts of general government without affecting the entities' budget structure;
+2. removing discrepancies across general government accounting systems by using a single code for each type of entity, without affecting the entities' balance sheet structure;

 3. fostering coordination between central and local public finances.

-1. practically all sub-national governments and local public institutions (regions, provinces, municipalities, consortiums of municipalities, universities, health units, chambers of commerce, etc.);
+1. sub-national governments and local public institutions (regions, provinces, municipalities, consortiums of municipalities, universities, local health units, chambers of commerce, etc.);

-2. some central government institutions (research institutes, institutes food and livestock prophylaxis);
+2. some central government departments (research institutes, veterinary health research centres);